junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 This happens because pesticides also kill the ‘good’ birds and insects that provide a natural control of pests and are beneficial to the soil.
 Also, as the insects and weeds become resistant, greater quantities and more poisonous kinds of pesticides are needed.
 So, once farmers begin to use these chemical poisons, they become dependent on them.

->Pesticides also kill the beneficial animals—such as bees and earthworms.
+>Pesticides also kill the beneficial animals, such as bees and earthworms.

 As farmers’ dependency on chemical pesticides and fertilizers goes up, so does the cost.
 When the smaller, poorer farmers can no longer afford them, they are forced off the land.
 As the land becomes owned by a few ‘giant’ farmers, and more and more people become landless, the number of malnourished and hungry people increases.